irungum/scrnaseq-agent-pipeline/README.md

     pytest -v
     ```

+## Future Directions

+*   Integration of alternative dimensionality reduction methods (e.g., scVI).
+*   Development of an LLM-based agentic layer for dynamic workflow execution and interpretation.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the `LICENSE` file in the repository root for the full text.